samoor64/data-engineering-exercise/README.md

 The objective of this exercise is to have you walk us through a solution you have created.
 Do as much or as little as you would like.

 *NOTE: Keep in mind that this is meant for a roughly 60 minute interview and we want to understand your thinking and process.
 If you leave something out for the sake of time, mention it during your presentation.
-Mention things you would improve|change if this was a production grade applicaiton.*
+Mention things you would improve or change if this was a production grade applicaiton.*

 ## ReadMe
 Please include: